ndd21/PHYS281/demonstrations/demo-data-types.md

 * a **variable** is any object that you create in a code, e.g., in `x = 2` I have defined a variable called `x`, which can be reused later in the code.

+> Note:  Variable names must start with a letter, but can then contain numbers, hyphens or
+> underscores.
+Variable names are case sensitive, i.e., `a = 2` and `A = 2` are difference
+> variables.
+It is useful to have descriptive variable names.

 Some languages have *static typing*, where you must explicitly tell the code what the variable's type is.
 In the `C` language you would have define a variable that hold an integer with, e.g.,